Rukidi IV of Tooro: Regency

-Three regents were charged with overseeing King Oyo's growth into the role of King and with handling the cultural affairs of the Kingdom during the King's childhood and youth.
+Three regents were charged with overseeing King Oyo's growth into the role of King and with handling the cultural affairs of the kingdom during the King's childhood and youth.
 At the time of his coronation, the three regents included his mother, Queen Best (the Queen Mother); his aunt/godmother, Princess Elizabeth Bagaaya; his uncle Prince Jimmy Mugenyi and President Museveni.

-The late Colonel Muamar Gaddafi, the leader of Libya, was a patron of the Kingdom of Toro with close ties to the royal family.
-The 9 year old King Oyo named Gaddafi the "defender" of the Kingdom and invited him to attend the 6th coronation anniversary celebrations in 2001.
-Gaddafi had made donations to the Kingdom, helping pay for refurbishments to the Palace in Fort Portal.
+The late Colonel Muamar Gaddafi, the leader of Libya, was a patron of the Tooro Kingdom with close ties to the royal family.
+The nine-year-old King Oyo named Gaddafi the "defender" of the kingdom and invited him to attend the sixth coronation anniversary celebrations in 2001.
+Gaddafi had made donations to the kingdom, helping pay for refurbishments to the palace in Fort Portal.

-Charity and development projects

-One of the main duties of the King is to lobby for donations for economic and social welfare projects for the wellbeing of his subjects.
-These include health, education, economic and cultural projects.
-The latter is important to build the people's confidence in the King and promote strong cultural identity.
-Supported by his regents and family, Oyo travels the world seeking foreign assistance for the development of Toro.
-Most recently, Oyo received 100 wheelchairs on behalf of the Kingdom which were distributed to five regions of Toro.
-Other humanitarian projects are endorsed by the Kingdom through the Batebe Foundation of Toro which runs a special education fund for needy children.

-Oyo started a project of constructing an ICT center youth center and a model farm.

 Education

-Aside from his official duties, King Oyo goes to school and has time to play with his friends.
-However, his status dictates that he goes to private school and has a personal security guard at all times.
+As a child, aside from his official duties, King Oyo went to school and spent time with friends.
+However, his status dictated that he attend private school and have a personal security guard at all times.
 Oyo spent two years in London and attended preschool there.
-On return to Uganda he got elementary level of education at The Aga Khan Primary school in Kampala.
+On return to Uganda he attended The Aga Khan Primary school in Kampala.
 He later on went to Kampala International School Uganda for high school and says he enjoyed art, music, math, and swimming.
 He later on enrolled for a Degree in Business Management from Winchester University in the United Kingdom.
 In October 2013, three years later, King Oyo graduated from the University of Winchester with a bachelor's degree.